-Mount Major Trail is a 3.8 mile heavily trafficked loop trail located near Alton Bay, NH that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking, walking, and snowshoeing and is accessible from April until November.
+Mount Major Trail is a 3.8 mile heavily trafficked loop trail located near Alton Bay, NH that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.

 Great easy hike with a couple challenging parts.
 Went in October and still fairly dry.
 Pretty windy near the summit.
 My dog loves it.
 Definately less traffic than other mountains, perfect for a solo hike